Sofia Bevarly Sizzles In Pink Bikini Top & Matching Shorts For Bang Energy Promo

 Sofia Bevarly showcased her bikini body in her latest Instagram post, and her 1.4 million followers are absolutely loving it.

 The model added the sexy video to her feed this past weekend.
 The footage captured Sofia strutting her stuff in a skimpy bikini top and matching shorts while she sipped from a can of “Miami Cola” by Bang Energy.
 Sofia could be seen walking along an ivy-covered fence in the majority of the clip.
-In her caption, she urged fans to follow the creator of the energy drink and sent temperatures soaring in her skimpy outfit.
+In her caption, she urged fans to follow the creator of the energy drink while she sent temperatures soaring in her skimpy outfit.

 She opted for a delicate pink bikini top, a color that popped against her skin.
-The triangle-shaped cups were lined with a white thread detail and just barely covered her breasts, which came spilling out the sides.
-The top boasted halterneck-style straps, which secured around the back of her neck and drew even more attention to her exposed cleavage.
+The triangle-shaped cups were lined with a white thread detail and just barely covered her breasts, which spilled out the sides.
+The top boasted halterneck-style straps that secured around the back of her neck and drew even more attention to her exposed cleavage.

 The Florida-based model also rocked a pair of matching shorts that offered a great view of her killer curves.
-The piece boasted the same light pink hue as the top but featured a few black elements, including stripes that ran along with the band and down the sides.
+The piece boasted the same light pink hue as the top but featured a few black elements, including stripes that ran along the waistband and down the sides.
 The tiny garment allowed Sofia to flaunt her toned legs and curvy lower half thanks to its high-cut design.
-Meanwhile, the waistband sat just below her navel, drawing attention to her toned midsection and tiny waist.
+Meanwhile, the waistband sat just below her navel, drawing attention to her trim midsection and tiny waist.

-Sofia added only a small amount of accessories for the short promotional video, which included a gold bracelet on her left wrist.
-She wore her long, brunette locks with a middle part, and her hair spilled down her chest and back.
+Sofia added only a small amount of accessories for the short promotional video, including a gold bracelet on her left wrist.
+She wore her long, brunette locks in a middle part, and her hair spilled down her chest and back.
 She played with her tresses throughout the video, brushing them out of her face from time to time.

 Sofia appeared to be wearing a subtle application of makeup that highlighted her natural beauty.
-Her eyes looked like they were enhanced with jet black liner and a few thick coats of mascara.
+Her eyes looked like they were enhanced with jet black liner and a few coats of mascara.
 Sofia also wore a nude lip color to complete her look.
 Fans have not been shy from showering the sexy post with love.
 It’s already raked in over 15,000 likes and 324 comments in under 24 hours.

 “God bless you Sofia Beverly you look really hot in your.
 Pink bikini,” one follower commented.